Frontend Keybindings

 Keybinding Configuration

-The files config/keybindings/keybindings_windows_linux and config/keybindings/keybindings_macos contains all keybindings that are used in the application and serves the following characteristics:
+The files config/keybindings/keybindings_windows_linux and config/keybindings/keybindings_macos contain all keybindings that are used in the application- They follow these principles:

 • for all features add commonly-used and vim-like bindings

-• we generally try to provide several keybindings for the same functionality, to make the functionality easier accessible
+• we generally try to provide several keybindings for the same functionality, to make the functionality easily accessible

 • there are different sections for keybindings: